iyjaa/fdl-lang/fdl-project/eso-fdl/ERRATA.md

 SPESIFIKASI.md — unless the project decides to release a v1.0.1 that explicitly adds only clarifications without changing behavior.

-All claims above are backed by `tests/run_tests.sh`, which builds `eso-fdl.c` fresh and asserts each behavior against the actual binary rather than against a reading of the source.
+All claims above are backed by `run_tests.sh`, which builds `eso-fdl.c` fresh and asserts each behavior against the actual binary rather than against a reading of the source.